Assistant Professor of Economics

 Joint Search over the Life Cycle

 This paper provides novel evidence that the added worker effect – labor force entry upon spousal job loss – is substantially stronger for young than old households.
 Using a life cycle model of two-member households in a frictional labor market, we study whether this age-dependency is driven by heterogeneous needs for or availability of spousal insurance.
-Our framework endogenizes asset and human capital accumulation, as well as arrival rates of job offers, and is diciplined against US micro data.
+Our framework endogenizes asset and human capital accumulation, as well as arrival rates of job offers, and is disciplined against U.S. micro data.
 By means of counterfactuals, we find a strong complementarity across both margins: A large added worker effect requires both high spousal earnings potential (human capital) relative to the primary earner and limited access to other means of self insurance (assets).
-Either one individually does not generate a sizable response of spousal labor supply to the job loss of a primary earner, but their interaction can account for the observed age differential in the added worker effect.
+Together, both margins can account for the observed age differential in the added worker effect.
+The model predicts substantial crowding out of spousal labor supply by unemployment benefit extensions among young households, in line with their stronger need for spousal insurance.

 (with Annika Bacher and Lukas Nord)